-In this tutorial, we will show you how to install and configuration Django on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install and configure Django on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Django is a popular Python framework for writing web applications.
 Web frameworks like Django provide a set of tools that helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
 Django is free and open-source software.